atailouloute/symfony-docs/profiler/matchers.rst

 Using the built-in Matcher
 --------------------------

-A request matcher is a class that checks whether a given ``Request`` instance matches a set of conditions.
+A request matcher is a object that checks whether a given ``Request`` instance matches a set of conditions.
 Symfony provides a :class:`built-in matcher <Symfony\\Component\\HttpFoundation\\RequestMatcher>` which matches paths and IPs.
 For example, if you want to only show the profiler